-The pituitary gland is in the brain.
+Hypopituitarism is an insufficient production of one or more hormones.
+The pituitary gland is at the base of the brain.
 It produces several important hormones that control the production of other hormones made by glands in the body.
+A problem in the pituitary can cause the amount of hormones from other glands to lower as well.

 The pituitary gland is responsible for many body functions, including the following:

-Compression of the tumor on local structures, especially the nerves of the eyes, can cause:
+Compression of a pituitary tumor on local structures, especially the nerves of the eyes, can cause:

 Symptoms often begin gradually and are not specific since hormones control a variety of body functions.
 They may not be recognized for a while.
 Specific symptoms will depend on the type and level of hormone affected.
 For example: